GiladSharabi/GamerDen/README.md

 ---

 ## Getting Started

-To deploy GamerDen, you need to clone the repository and ensure Docker and Docker Compose are installed on your system.
-Follow the steps below to set up and run the application.
+If you choose to run or deploy GamerDen, Dockerfiles and docker-compose.yaml file are available to run the app in an isolated environment. you need to clone the repository and ensure Docker and Docker Compose are installed on your system.
+Follow the steps below to set up the application.

 ### Prerequisites
 - Docker
 - Docker Compose

 ### Installation
 1. **Clone the Repository:**

     ```bash